Quantum computing

 Uses quantum cryptography to send information that cannot be intercepted without detection.
 The UK government is investing in a national quantum network.

 Artificial intelligence is now a research tool, not just a tech product.
-Physicists use machine learning to analyse particle-collider data, predict protein structures, discover new materials and model the climate.
+Physicists use machine learning to analyse detector data, discover materials and model complex systems.

 Combines physics equations with data-driven models.
 Used in weather forecasting, fluid dynamics and drug design.